 A typical capital appropriation bill will contain numerous legislative grants to various municipalities, boroughs, unincorporated communities and named recipients.
 After the bill is enacted into law, DCCED will notify grantees of the availability of the grant.
 The grantees must execute an agreement with DCCED stating that they will spend the grant for the purposes specified in the appropriation.
 Additionally, a completion date is set in the agreement that is usually five years.
 This is not a statutory lapse date for the funding, but a date agreed upon for project completion.
-This date can be extended indefinitely if necessary as long as the appropriation has a typical lapse date under AS 37.25.020 (for the life of the project).
+This date can be extended indefinitely as long as the appropriation has a typical lapse date under AS 37.25.020 (for the life of the project).

 A specific requirement does exist with regard to grants to municipalities in that substantial, ongoing work must begin within five years after the effective date of the appropriation or the funding will lapse.
 This applies only to grants to municipalities.

 How does Legislative Finance assign a House District (HD) to each project?

-The house districts that accompany capital project appropriations are merely for informational purposes and have no binding legal significance.
-These assignments do, however, allow for a geographical representation of how funding is being appropriated on a statewide basis.
-The House District Summary Report3 provides this information.
+The house districts assigned to capital project appropriations are for informational purposes and have no binding legal significance.
+However, the HD assignements allow--to the best of our ability--a geographical comparison of an appropriated funding.
+The House District Summary Report provides this information.

 Given that many capital projects have an impact on more than one house district, Legislative Finance may assign them to "areawide" districts.
-The current list of "areawide" districts includes:

-Juneau Areawide House Districts 3-4 Fairbanks Areawide House Districts 7-11 Matanuska-Susitna Areawide House Districts 13-16 Anchorage Areawide House Districts 17-32 Kenai Areawide House Districts 33-35 Statewide - All Districts projects affecting an entire region of the state.
+Additionally, "regional" districts may be used.
+These would be used for projects affecting an entire region of the state.
 A primary example lies in appropriations for the Alaska Marine Highway System.
 A new fast-ferry serving Southeast Alaska, would receive a "Southeast Region" district assignment.
-The current list of "regional" districts includes:

-Additionally, "regional" districts may be used.
-These would be used for

-Southeast Region House Districts 1-5 Central Region House Districts 6-11 South Central Region House Districts 12-35 Southwest Region House Districts 36-38 Northwest Arctic Region House Districts 39-40